victoriadrake/victoriadrake.github.io/content/posts/20201207-single-priority-list/index.md

     - /archive/priority/
     - /posts/priority/
     - /archive/how-a-single-priority-makes-your-tech-team-more-productive/
-description: Want to boost your team's output and morale?
-A hands-on approach to prioritization and transparent task management that transforms how your engineering team works.
+description: "Learn how single-priority focus transforms engineering team performance.
+Why ‘priority’ has no plural and how to build autonomous, high-velocity teams."
 tags:
     - leadership
     - development